postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 - Use the `SCAN <prefix>:*` command to identify all cache keys, then use `UNLINK` (preferred) or `DEL` for each key.
 - Use the <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.ClearAsync*> method, which performs a `SCAN <prefix>:<schema-version>:*` then `UNLINK` for each key.

+## Updating the data schema

+When you update your application with a new data schema, it is important to think carefully about the deployment process.

+There are two circumstances in which the data schema can change:

+* When _your application_ has a new and compatible serialization schema for cached data, you must set the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> property to a different value
+* When the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> component is updated to a new schema, we will update the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend.SchemaVersion?text=RedisCachingBackend.SchemaVersion> constant.

+The <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.KeyPrefix> and <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend.SchemaVersion?text=RedisCachingBackend.SchemaVersion> properties are prepended to Redis keys.
+They ensure that the new version of your application can co-exist with the old version without conflicts.

+However, after an update, the new <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> process will not clean up the data of the old version.
+You must do that manually after decommissioning the old version.

+There are two ways to do it:

+- Easily: by purging the whole database (`FLUSHDB`).
+- Selectively: by removing all keys that do not match the `<prefix>:<schema-version>:*` pattern.
+Starting from PostSharp 2025.1.8, you can use the <xref:PostSharp.Patterns.Caching.Implementation.CachingBackend.ClearAsync*> method, but remember to do that with the _old_ application version.

 ## Troubleshooting

 ### Observing the cache

 - Make sure that `LoggingServices.DefaultBackend` has been properly configured so that the logging messages generated by <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackend> are routed to a service where you can monitor them.

 - If necessary, increase the logging verbosity to `Info` (suitable for production in troubleshooting situations) or `Debug` (extremely verbose and never suitable for production).
-If you don't see any message in `Debug` verbosity it means that logging is not properly configured.
+If you don't see any message in `Debug` verbosity, it means that logging is not properly configured.

     ```csharp
     LoggingServices.DefaultBackend.DefaultVerbosity.SetMinimalLevel( LogLevel.Info, LoggingRoles.Caching );